vekatze/neut/book/src/modules.md

 A directory (including all its children) is a _module_ if it contains a file named `module.ens`.

-Below is the list of configurations of `module.ens`.
+Below is a list of the configurations in `module.ens`.

 ## Table of Contents